boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/items-accepted.md

 _Spring and Summer clothing may be consigned at all of our sales (cowboy items are accepted all year)._

-_Fall and Winter clothing may be consigned only in our Fall Sale: winter coats, winter sweaters, corduroys, winter boots, turtlenecks, black patent shoes, velvet, flannel, fleece, thermal, wool, sweatshirts/sweatpants, Christmas items, footed pj's and similar items that are clearly intended for cold weather._
+_Fall and Winter clothing may be consigned only in our Fall Sale: winter coats, winter sweaters, corduroys, winter boots, turtlenecks, black patent shoes, velvet, flannel, fleece, thermal, wool, sweatshirts/sweatpants, Halloween / Thanksgiving / Christmas items, footed pj's and similar items that are clearly intended for cold weather._

 _All of the items at our sale get handled frequently.
 Please note that fragile or easily breakable could possibly become damaged during our sale.
 As a reminder, we are not responsible for any damaged items._